UK Charity Worker Visa

 Need urgent help?
 Call:

-Dependants must show they have enough money to support themselves: £285 for a partner, £315 for the first child, and £200 for each additional child.
-This money must have been available for 28 days in a row unless you’ve all been in the UK for 12+ months or your employer agrees to cover these costs (stated on your certificate of sponsorship).
+Dependants must show they can support themselves financially: £285 for a partner, £315 for the first child, and £200 for each additional child.
+These funds must have been available for 28 consecutive days unless your sponsor agrees to cover the costs or the family has already been in the UK for at least 12 months.

 Need urgent help?
 Call: